met4citizen/Hypergraph/README.md

-Whereas the Wolfram physics project has been a great inspiration to me, this project is not directly associated with it, doesn't use any code from it, and doesn't claim any compatible with the Wolfram model.
+Whereas the Wolfram physics project has been a great inspiration to me, this project is not directly associated with it, doesn't use any code from it, and doesn't claim to be compatible with the Wolfram model.

 As a historical note, the Wolfram Model comes out of the old Greek tradition of atomism started by Leucippus (5thC BCE) and his pupil Democritus